-Chicken factory farms are “intensive, highly mechanised units that occupy relatively small areas compared with conventional farming.”4 They aim to produce the most amount of meat in the shortest time and for the least cost – an approach that is fundamentally at odds with chicken welfare.5
+Chicken factory farms are “intensive, highly mechanised units that occupy relatively small areas compared with conventional farming.”4 They aim to produce the most amount of meat in the shortest time and for the least cost – an approach that is at odds with animal welfare.5

-Like humans, chickens suffer and can feel pain as well as a range of emotions including fear, anxiety, boredom, frustration, discomfort and distress.6
+Chickens are sentient animals experiencing a range of emotions including pain, fear, anxiety, boredom, frustration, discomfort and distress.6

-Chickens naturally live in small, relatively stable communities, and form complex social relationships with fellow chickens within those communities.7 In recent years, scientists have learned that the average chicken is surprisingly intelligent: she can be deceptive and cunning, possess communication skills on par with those of some primates, and use sophisticated signals to convey her intentions.8
+They naturally live in small, relatively stable communities, and form complex social relationships with fellow chickens within those communities.7 In recent years, scientists have learned chickens possess surprising emotional, intellectual and social complexity.
+Chickens can: